textpattern/textpattern-toolbelt/README.md

 Commit all changes with a commit message of the format `HISTORY and version numbers for x.y.z`.

-### Step 7: Bump official version
+### Step 7: Update version number

-Edit `textpattern/index.php` to bump main version number.
+Edit `textpattern/index.php` to update the version number.

 **Most importantly:**